785-827-7111 | 255 S Chicago | Salina

 Stocking that community food bank produced a city-wide drive called “Pounding Sundays” in participating churches.
 Members were asked to bring non-perishable foods, in one pound quantities, to fill the shelves.
 That idea persists today as many Salina churches regularly donate food and money to EAFB operations.

 For much of its life, EAFB operated in the basement of Memorial Hall, in space provided by the city of Salina.
 But as clientele and programs expanded, the agency outgrew the space.
 Under the leadership of the administrator, EAFB received funding to build its present quarters at 255 S. Chicago.
-Now 18 years old, the building houses offices, a teaching kitchen, a food pantry and a warehouse for food storage.
+The building houses offices, a teaching kitchen, a food pantry and a warehouse for food storage.
 A large garden on the premises supplies fresh vegetables for clients.

-Throughout its 49 years, EAFB has always been a sign of hope to those experiencing financial difficulties and finding themselves in need.
-Our mission is to serve people in need with dignity and respect.
+EAFB has always been a sign of hope to those experiencing financial difficulties and finding themselves in need.
+Our purpose is to serve people in need with dignity and respect.

 Who We Are